mbaldwinsmith/mbaldwinsmith.github.io/README.md

 # mbaldwinsmith.github.io

 This repository contains the source code for my personal [Astro](https://astro.build/) site.
-It collects prayers, poetry, courses, portfolio work, and contact information in one place and is configured to deploy automatically to GitHub Pages.
+It collects poetry, courses, portfolio work, and contact information in one place and is configured to deploy automatically to GitHub Pages.

 ## Prerequisites